Luzifer/twitch-bot/wiki/Templating.md

 ### Functions

+Within templates following functions can be used:

-Additionally to the built-in functions there are extra functions available in the templates:
+- built-in functions in `text/template` engine
+- functions from [sprig](https://masterminds.github.io/sprig/) function collection
+- functions mentioned below

 Examples below are using this syntax in the code block: